tobygaskell/find-my-number/README.md

 Given the above keypad find all 10 key sequences that can be keyed in given the following
 constraints:

-1. The initial keypress can be any key. --DONE
+1. The initial keypress can be any key.
 2. Each subsequent keypress must be a knight move from the previous key.
 3. There can be at most 2 vowels in the sequence.